hs5450/parametric_ai_horse_racing/README.md

 ---

 ## Final Points
-This took me quite a while, definitely more than a full day’s work.
+This took me quite a while.
 While there are some clear and immediate improvements that could be made, as mentioned on the call, this task was originally expected to take just a couple of hours, which I’ve definitely exceeded.
 I also tried to keep the report as brief and concise as possible and if ive missed something please let me know.

-Regardless of the outcome I'd really appreciate any feedback, whether the decisions I made were sound, where I did well, and where I might’ve slipped up.
-Besides from that have a great day :)